edunham/slides/rustcommunity/index.rst

         Out of these requirements fall zero-cost abstraction, a type system that makes Haskellers happy, etc

+        There is *much* more than 40mins worth of things to say about how Rust works.
+Here are the main changes.

 .. slide::

     .. figure:: /hieroglyph-static/nested-boxes.png